-Korea has fully complied with the commitment on macroeconomics.
+Korea has fully complied with the commitment to develop local currency capital markets.

 On 25 February 2022, the local financial regulator presented KRW2 trillion support package designed as to "cushion local businesses from economic woes" arose due to political crisis.